hadley/bigvis/notes.md

 * Product plots
 * Standard errors + cut offs

-* Peel: implement more efficient version using depth
+* Peel: implement more efficient version using depth, and make central = TRUE the default